Edison-A-N/mozi/commands/requirements-to-implementation/03-breakdown-tasks.md

 # Task Breakdown

 ## Task
 Based on requirements and solution design, break down work into executable Task/TODO items.
+Tasks should be implementation-oriented, with each task resulting in a testable module or feature.

 ## What the AI will do: